interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

 Interactions need to be responded to within 3 seconds.
 To do this, use `await ctx.send()`.
 If your code needs more time, don't worry.
 You can use `await ctx.defer()` to increase the time until you need to respond to the command to 15 minutes.
+For very simple commands, you can instead simply return a string
 ```python
 from interactions import slash_command, SlashContext